canhorn/codyanhorn.tech/_posts/Blazor/2020-01-07-Balzor How to create backing model.md

 title: Blazor - How to Create a Code-Behind Model
 ---

-## How To

-To create a model for your Blazor Component just ***@inherits*** from the model. 😊

-Not much else than that is needed, checkout the example below for exact details.
+To create a model for your Blazor Component just ***@inherits*** from the model. 😊 Not much else than that is needed, checkout the example below for exact details.

 ***Pros:***